 Sounding Soil’s acoustic soil recordings and the soil samples obtained in parallel in 2017 and 2018 were evaluated and statistically analyzed.
 The first results show that differently used soils sound different, too.The analyses also indicate that the greater the diversity of living organisms in a soil, the more complex its sound.
 A scientific paper on this was published in the magazine «Soundscape» (pages 5 – 14).

 The number of samples, however, was still too small to obtain statistically valid results.
 For this reason, in 2019 and 2020 further soils were investigated acoustically and compared with conventional examination methods.
 The acoustic signals and the underlying ecological processes in different soils were analyzed in additional long-term experiments.
 These analyses were used to investigate whether soil noise changes throughout the seasons or due to microclimatic conditions.
-The scientific paper on this is to be published in the next few months.
+The scientific paper on this has been published in march 2022.